BU-Spark/se-adat-louisville/README.md

 ## Deployment
 **Current Status:** Local development only - not deployed to production.

-**For Local Deployment:**
 This project is designed to run via Docker Compose on any machine.
-See the [Getting Started](#getting-started) section for complete setup instructions.
+See the Getting started section for complete setup instructions.

 **Recommended platforms:**
 - Frontend: Vercel, Netlify